DevExpress-Examples/aspxpivotgrid-group-date-time-values/Readme.md

 This example shows how to group date-time values.

-In the example, the [ASPxPivotGrid](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid) control is bound to a data table that contains an 'OrderDate' field.
-Two PivotGridField fields are created and displayed in the Column Header Area, each of them bound to the 'OrderDate' field.
+In the example, the [ASPxPivotGrid](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid) contains two PivotGridField fields located in the Column Header Area.
+Each of the field is bound to the "OrderDate" data field.
 The first pivot grid field's values are grouped by years, the second field's values are grouped by months.
-To group data, the [PivotGridFieldBase.GroupInterval](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPivotGrid.PivotGridFieldBase.GroupInterval) property is used.
+To group data, specify the [PivotGridFieldBase.GroupInterval](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPivotGrid.PivotGridFieldBase.GroupInterval) property.

 ## Files to Look At